jadecobra/python_tdd_exercises/source/sleep duration.rst

   we now have another tool to use to solve the problem

-* after uncommenting the commented test, we are back to the `TypeError <./TypeError.rst>`_ we have been trying to solve.
+* after uncommenting the commented test, we are back to the :doc:`TypeError` we have been trying to solve.
 We update the duration function with our knowledge to see if it makes the test pass

   .. code-block:: python